kumahq/kuma-demo/kubernetes/README.md

 Remember to add this annotation to the appropriate services when you deploy Kong with Kuma.

 After adding the Ingress rule, you can access the same marketplace application via the `$PROXY_IP`.
-You no longer have to port-forward the `kuma-demo-app` pod since all traffic into the mesh will be handled by this gateway.
+You no longer have to port-forward the `frontend` service on port 8080 since all traffic into the mesh will be handled by this gateway.

 ### Prometheus and Grafana